ConfusedCoffeeCat/Victoria-3/README.md

 Potentially game breaking (although in limited tests, thus far the AI builds the originals and the new industries), has to be evaluated (AI behavior and other files might need to be changed).

 # Half-sized industries

 Combines the two mods above, but the industries are halved in sized, doubled in numbers.

 Industries now have half infrastructure cost, input and output, employment and construction cost etc.

-Evaluate if the AI performs better with smaller buildings when their decision making has smaller consequences for each decision.
-Faster feedback for each building.

-Currently industries benefits more from throughput due to them being twice the level for the same output and cost (might consider adjusting throughput to take into account for higher levels of industries).

-(Not going to change resource buildings since that would also require changing the size of all the regions on the map, it would have to be adjusted at the same time as a big resource overhaul mod).

 # Potential future projects.